aurenex/dwm-overlay/readme.md

 - ~~Debug version causes system to freeze~~.
 - Duplicating an overlay in an area that is not updating.
 - The overlay disappears after reconnecting the monitor.
+- Doesn't work on Win11 24H2+ with NVIDIA graphics cards.

 ### Compilation
 - Clone or [download][repo-download-link] this repository.